Levels of Organization

 Microstructure of Proteins

-Proteins are polymers made up of nitrogen-containing called .
+Proteins are polymers made up of nitrogen-containing monomers called amino acids.
 An amino acid is a molecule composed of an amino group and a carboxyl group, together with a variable side chain.
 Just 20 different amino acids contribute to nearly all of the thousands of different proteins important in human structure and function.
 Body proteins contain a unique combination of a few dozen to a few hundred of these 20 amino acid monomers.
 All 20 of these amino acids share a similar structure (Figure 7).
 All consist of a central carbon atom to which the following are bonded:

 - a hydrogen atom

-- an (basic) amino group NH2 (see Table 1)
+- an alkaline (basic) amino group NH2 (see Table 1)

 - an acidic carboxyl group COOH (see Table 1)